E 115, 301 Course Syllabus

 Meeting Time and Tool Used

 We meet in person in 111 Lampe, or virtually via Zoom.
-The office hours run during the time periods of Monday through Saturday throughout the day (9am to 10pm), although the exact availability will vary per week.
+The office hours run during the time periods of Monday through Saturday for most of the day (9am to 11pm), although the exact availability will vary per week.

 Prerequisites/Corequisites